 Winter is one of the best times to see bald eagles in Missouri.
-These dazzling giants often congregate around large bodies of water where fish are abundant.
-A few years ago, on a day much like today, Dean and I spotted a pair of adult bald eagles circling lazily on the warm, rising thermals of a mid-winter day.
-Their white head and tail feathers shone brightly against the sky.
-We watched the pair with excitement.
-Within minutes, a darker sub-adult eagle joined them.
-We were thrilled to get a rare glimpse of this eagle family, especially since we were so far from the large lakes and rivers where the eagles prefer to congregate.
+A few years back, on a winter day much like this one, Dean and I spotted a pair of adult bald eagles circling lazily above our house on the warm rising thermals of a mid-winter day.
+Their white head and tail feathers shone brightly against the clear blue sky.
+Since we don’t often get to see them for long, we watched the pair with much excitement and within minutes, a darker sub-adult joined them.
+We were thrilled to get a rare glimpse of this eagle family, especially since we were so far from the large lakes and rivers where the eagles prefer to congregate this time of year.

 In North America, the two largest eagle species are the bald eagle and the golden eagle.
 The golden eagle is the larger of the two north American species, but the bald eagle is more abundant and widely distributed throughout the United States.
 In 1782, when the bald eagle was chosen as the symbol for the newly formed United States of America, there were estimates of over 20,000 nesting pairs in the U.S. alone.

 Despite this honor, many of the new settlers flooding into the country had no experience with such a large and imposing winged predator.
 Instead of being awed by its size and beauty, many feared it as a killer of livestock and as a potential threat to their own children.
 This belief drove generations of fear-killings and in some regions, bounties were given for bald eagle skulls.

 The slaughter of bald eagles by early settlers was the beginning of generations of assaults on this American icon.
 In addition to ongoing habitat destruction, humans steadily encroached upon breeding and wintering grounds essential to bald eagles.
 Lakes and rivers were important human resources and the great eagle was of little concern.